-Unexpected Productions is dedicated to promoting the art and spirit of improvisation.
-We provide entertainment and education by illuminating, with integrity, the humor and truth in our world.
+Unexpected Productions is dedicated to the art and spirit of improvisation.
+We engage and enlighten artists and audiences with improvisational theater and spontaneous storytelling in all its forms.
+Our approach is professional, modern, innovative and intelligent, illuminating the humor and truth in our world.

 MORE ABOUT THEATRE

-Unexpected Productions started out 30 years ago in a Chinese restaurant in Pioneer Square, and evolved into a leader in improv in Seattle, the greater Pacific Northwest and the United States.
-Almost every improv troupe in the city has members that came from Unexpected Productions troupe or were taught in its improv school; including Jet City Improv, Blood Squad, ComedySportz, Sisters of Sal, NerdProv, Waiting for Jenkins, Devils Ham, Girls with Power Tools, Cat Pack, Fat Kid Magic, as well as countless others.
+Unexpected Productions started over 36 years ago in a Chinese restaurant in Pioneer Square, and evolved into a leader in improv in Seattle, the greater Pacific Northwest and the United States.
+Almost every improv troupe in the city has members that came from Unexpected Productions or were taught in its improv school.

-Their International Festival of Improv, now in its 17th years, has brought improvisers from around the world to Seattle.
-After the festival, they bring back to their homes styles and expertise that they learned at Unexpected Productions.
-Participating countries have included Spain, India, France, Japan, Slovenia, Germany, Mexico, Holland, Canada, Italy, Belgium, Australia, New Zealand, This festival is so popular that other theaters in cities throughout the world have modeled their own after this Seattle design.
+UP's International Festival of Improv has brought improvisers from around the world to Seattle since 1994.
+After the festival, they bring back to their homes, styles and expertise that they learned at Unexpected Productions.
+Participating countries have included Spain, India, France, Japan, Slovenia, Germany, Mexico, Holland, Canada, Italy, Belgium, Australia, New Zealand, and India, This festival is so popular that other theaters in cities throughout the world have modeled their own after this Seattle design.
 Unexpected Productions has a global impact.

-Unexpected Productions is notable for a nonprofit theater, for 30 years they have operated in the black, almost exclusively from ticket sales, with little funding from government or corporate support.
-While doing this, they are providing affordable shows that are unique and affordable for Seattle and audiences around the globe.
+Unexpected Productions is notable for a nonprofit theater, for over 30 years they have operated in the black, almost exclusively from ticket sales and classes, with little funding from government or corporate support.
+While doing this, they are providing affordable shows that are unique for Seattle and audiences around the globe.

 Unexpected Productions focuses on the art of storytelling in its work, taking suggestions from the audience and weaving them into stories, scenes and music.
 The audience is always part of the story.